ChetanKhanna/CMS/README.md

 4. In case there were no merge conflicts or they were solved, do: `git push origin master` This will push all your work to your fork.

 5. Now go to your GitHub account and open the PS-Grievances repository.
 A green button **Compare & pull request** should've come inside a highlighted box.
-(There is also a pull request button below the green Clone or download button I guess) The next page should ideally say that automatic merge is possible with a large text box.
-Hit the create pull button to submit the PR.
-If GitHub gives you an option to *merge pull request* then **don't** do it.
-Let any other member from the team review and merge it.
-I'll add how to review a PR later.
+OR there is also a pull request button below the green Clone or download button.
+The next page should ideally say that *Able to merge* with a large **Create pull request** button.
+Press the button and a confirmation page with a text box to fill in details about the PR (optional) will come.
+Confirm by pressing the **Create pull request** button there.

 #### Merge conflicts